-- We have a large team of staff who are Mental Health First Aid trained, including a Safeguarding & Welfare Officer and a Social, Emotional & Mental Health mentor, both of whom are on hand for pupils to discuss their mental health difficulties with. - Every year we run a mental health awareness week in February; our QMGS Wellbeing Group meets every fortnight to discuss and carry out projects within the school and local community.
-Rainbow Soc, our group for LGBT+ pupils and their straight allies, meets weekly for presentations and discussions. - Year 12 pupils can opt to join the Change Your Mind team as a non-academic timetabled option, creating and delivering mental health and wellbeing workshops for over 20 primary schools in Walsall
+- We have a large team of staff who are Mental Health First Aid trained, including a Safeguarding & Welfare Officer and a Social, Emotional & Mental Health mentor, both of whom are available for pupils to meet and talk about their mental health and wellbeing. - Every February, we run a Mental Health Awareness Week; our QMGS Wellbeing Group meets every fortnight to discuss and carry out projects within the school and local community.
+Rainbow Society, our group for LGBT+ pupils and their straight allies, meets weekly for presentations and discussions.

+Year 12 pupils can opt to join the Change Your Mind team as a non-academic timetabled option, creating and delivering mental health and wellbeing workshops for over 20 primary schools in Walsall.